This is all you need to know.

 Besides your website, it’s the only place where all your content should post together.
 A virtual business timeline.

 It works well for all media types.
 Video, Posts, Blogs, Stories, Photos, Sharing, Gaming, Live streaming, TV and Apps.
 And all customer types.

 Facebook’s growth is already slowing down – as they’ve reached so many people already.
-Then, add to that more and more people (like you and I) are looking to market on this channel.
+Then, add to that more and more people (like you and me) are looking to market on this channel.

-As an admin on many pages which we use to target people on Facebook.
+As an admin on many pages, we use to target people on Facebook.
 I can tell you, it’s not what it use to be.

 Even still we are getting a more than positive return from this platform.